-As part of the Rural project we have undertaken an extensive consultation, fact finding process with rural registered nurses/midwives, and enrolled nurses across a range of practice areas, ascertaining their views on the strengths, opportunities and challenges, impacting on their professional role.
+As part of the Rural Project we have undertaken an extensive consultation with rural registered nurses/midwives and enrolled nurses across a range of practice areas, ascertaining their views on the strengths, opportunities and challenges impacting on their professional role.

 Over the past 20 years there has been extensive research undertaken in Australia, regarding the roles of rural nurses and workforce recruitment and retention issues.
 CRANAplus has undertaken a review of the current literature around rural nurses’ professional engagement and disengagement.